 The above offences carry a financial penalty of up to £1,000.
-It is therefore important to have a good relationship with the police to minimise the chances of prosecution.
 This will be aided by involvement in local partnerships such as Pubwatch or Best Bar None.
 If you wish to discount the sale of drinks then particular care is required.
 It is well worth discussing this locally to find out the attitude of the police.